pmutua/greenz/_posts/2018-02-27-How-to-install-Unity-5.5.1-Stable-Release-Update-on-Linux.md

 layout: post
 title: How to install Unity 5.5.1 Stable Release Update on Linux

 description: >
   Unity, a flexible and powerful development platform for creating multiplatform 3D and 2D games as well as an interactive experiences on 	 Linux.
 With Unity, you can target more devices easily, and with a single click you can deploy your game to mobile, VR, desktop, Web, 		Console as well as TV platforms.

 tags: [tutorial]
 author: author1
-canonical_url:

 ---

 [Unity ](https://unity3d.com/) is a cross-platform game engine developed by Unity Technologies, which is primarily used to develop both three-dimensional and two-dimensional video games and simulations for computers, consoles, and mobile devices.